drmhse/sso/README.md

 *   **`sso/api`**: The core of the platform.
 This is a high-performance Rust application that exposes a RESTful API to handle all authentication flows, data storage, and business logic.
 It uses an optimized SQLite database for persistence and is designed for containerized deployment.

 *   **`sso/sso-sdk`**: A zero-dependency, strongly-typed TypeScript SDK that provides a clean, programmatic interface for the `sso/api`.
-It is framework-agnostic and can be used in any JavaScript or TypeScript environment (browser, Node.js, etc.).
+It is framework-agnostic and is published to npm as `@drmhse/sso-sdk`.

 *   **`sso/web-client`**: The administrative frontend for the platform.
 Built with Vue.js, it consumes the `sso-sdk` to provide a user interface for Platform Owners to manage tenants and for Organization Admins to manage their services, teams, and settings.